It’s always a good idea to be prepared for every stage of the university application process

-- Once you have selected your firm and insurance on UCAS Track all your other offers will be automatically rejected and disappear.
-Make sure you are absolutely sure of your choices before entering them in to Track.
+Once you’ve chosen these top two on Ucas Track, all your other offers will be automatically rejected and disappear, so it’s important to be absolutely sure of your choices before you confirm them on Track.

 When do I have to decide?

 The specific deadline that you’ll need to respond by will depend on when all your decisions come through, but it probably won’t be before May at the earliest.
 For most 2021 applicants, the deadline is 10 June.